-Our students gain in-classroom experiences from the beginning of their freshman years, assisting local elementary teachers and teaching lessons.
-The more time they spend learning in local elementary classrooms, the more confidently they can walk into their own classrooms after graduation.
+Our students gain in-classroom experiences from the beginning of their freshman years, assisting teachers at local elementary schools and teaching lessons.
+The more time they spend learning in local elementary school classrooms, the more confidently they can walk into their own classrooms as qualified teachers after graduation.

 Every Elementary Education student spends a full semester during their senior years teaching domestically or abroad.
 The semester is split between two placements in different schools, teaching different grade levels.
-The Elementary Education major leads to a K-6 Elementary Generalist License approved by the Indiana Department of Education (IDOE) and accredited by the Council for the Accreditation of Educator Preparation (CAEP).
+The Elementary Education major leads to an Elementary Generalist License, allowing graduates to teach any subject in grades K-6.

-- Freshman Year: You are given a school assignment and begin working with local students and teachers and getting comfortable in the classroom.
-You will observe classes and assist teachers with everyday tasks.
+You are assigned to a local school and begin working with students and teachers, observing classes and assisting teachers with everyday tasks.

-- Sophomore Year: Elementary Education majors continue assisting in classrooms and begin gaining more responsibilities, including teaching more lessons and lesson planning.
+Continue assisting in classrooms and gaining more responsibilities, including teaching more lessons and lesson planning.
 Education students can spend three weeks during sophomore or junior J-Term in a teaching practicum in Indiana, the Philippines, or Belize.

-- Junior Year: During junior year, students take Junior Methods Practicum (JUMP), altering day-to-day between taking campus courses and student teaching in two locally assigned schools, gaining experience in both lower and upper elementary classrooms.
+You’ll take Junior Methods Practicum (JuMP), alternating between taking campus courses and student teaching in two locally assigned schools, gaining experience in lower and upper elementary classroom.

-- Senior Year: For one senior semester, all Education majors are placed as full-time student teachers, splitting their semester between two placements.
-Students can teach in Grant, Blackford, and/or Delaware County schools; the Indianapolis- and Fort Wayne-area schools; or abroad in international, Christian, or secular schools.
+All Education majors are placed as full-time student teachers for one semester, split between two placements in Grant, Blackford, and/or Delaware County schools; Indianapolis and Fort Wayne schools; or abroad in international, Christian, or secular schools.